 WILDLIFE AND ENVIRONMENT

-Studies have concluded that people, fish and wildlife may experience negative health effects (risks) if exposed to the contaminated sediment in KIH.
-Despite several decades of time for natural recovery, several areas have not recovered enough to be safe for current uses.
+Studies have found that humans and wildlife (fish, mammals, birds, reptiles, and benthic communities) are at risk of experiencing negative health effects (risks) if they are exposed to the contaminated sediment in the harbour.
+Despite several decades of time for natural recovery, many areas have not recovered enough to be safe for current uses.

 Most recreational activities in and around the harbour, like boating, kayaking, rowing, and hiking, are safe if skin contact with sediment is minimized or avoided.
 People should avoid touching the sediments and eating anything that may have touched the sediments.
-If sediment does contact your skin, simply rinse it off with site water or a shower, and wash your hands before eating.
-Consumption of fish from the inner harbour is currently restricted.
+If sediment does contact your skin, simply rinse it off with site water or a shower and wash your hands before eating.
+Eating fish from the harbour is currently restricted.
 Information of fish consumption advisories in Ontario can be found using the Eating Ontario Fish guide (https://www.ontario.ca/page/eating-ontario-fish-2017-18).

-Removal of the contaminated sediment is the best way to permanently reduce the health risks.
-The need for removing chemicals will be balanced with respect for the environment, especially areas of sensitive or valued habitats.
-For example, the sediment will be removed when fish are not spawning and turtles not moving across the work area.
+Removal of the contaminated sediment is the best way to permanently reduce the risk of negative health effects.
+The need for removing contaminated sediment will be balanced with respect for the environment, especially in areas of sensitive or valued habitats.
+For example, the sediment will be removed when fish are not spawning and when turtles are not moving across the work area or overwintering.
 Sensitive habitats will be identified and considered carefully in the development of the sediment management plan and impact assessment.

 Risks to people and wildlife and how risk is assessed

-How this plan can be implemented safely for people and wildlife that use KIH
+How this plan can be implemented safely for people and wildlife that use Kingston Inner Harbour

 Have more questions?
 Please visit the Q&A page for the project for the full list of questions and answers.